Katie Robinson

-Katie Robinson (born 8 August 2002) is an English professional footballer who plays as a forward for Women's Super League club Everton on loan from Aston Villa.
-She also plays for the England national team, and the under-23s.
-Robinson previously played for Bristol City and Brighton & Hove Albion and represented England at U17 youth level.
+Katie Robinson (born 8 August 2002) is an English professional footballer who plays as a forward for Women's Super League 2 club Bristol City.
+Robinson previously played for Brighton & Hove Albion, Charlton Athletic, Aston Villa and Everton, and has represented the England national team.

 Club career

 Youth

 Robinson grew up in Newquay, where she had to play for Newquay Boys and Goldphin Boys from age 10 to 16 due to lack of girls' football facilities.
 She trained at Cornwall Girls Advanced Coaching Centre from age 10 to 12, Devon Advanced Coaching Centre from age 13 to 16, and Plymouth Argyle Boys' Centre of Excellence at age 15 before moving to Bristol to start her career there.

 Bristol City

 Robinson came through the ranks at the Bristol City academy.
 She made her senior debut for Bristol City on 14 October 2018 as an 83rd-minute substitute for Juliette Kemppi in a 1–0 loss to Birmingham City in the WSL.
 Robinson scored her first senior career goal on 5 December 2018 during a 5–2 victory over second-tier side Aston Villa in the League Cup.
 After two seasons, Robinson declined a contract extension with Bristol and departed at the end of the 2019–20 season.